greenboxal/doggohub/doc/integration/saml.md

 ### Requirements

-First you need to tell GitLab where to look for group information.
+First you need to tell DoggoHub where to look for group information.
 For this you need to make sure that your IdP server sends a specific `AttributeStament` along with the regular SAML response.
 Here is an example: